 USCIS considers unemployment benefits an earned benefit.
-This means that you did something (previously worked for certain amount of time) and earned the right to the money.
-As such, unemployment benefits are not taken into consideration in the public charge analysis.
+This means that you did something (previously worked for a certain amount of time) and earned the right to the money.
+As such, unemployment benefits are not considered in the public charge analysis.
 USCIS has published a list of programs considered earned benefits which can be found here.
-As you will see unemployment benefits is in the same category as worker’s compensation, social security, medicare, and SSDI.
+As you will see, unemployment benefits are in the same category as worker’s compensation, social security, medicare, and SSDI.

 COVID-19 stimulus checks from the federal government are considered tax credits.
-They are not considered a cash benefit that is being handed out, but considered a future credit you will receive when doing your taxes.
-USCIS specifially states , “In addition to cash benefits for income maintenance identified in the rule (SSI, TANF and GA), USCIS considers any other federal, state, and local tribal cash assistance for income maintenance (other than tax credits).”(emphasis added).
+They are not considered a cash benefit that is being handed out but considered a future credit you will receive when doing your taxes.
+USCIS specifically states, “In addition to cash benefits for income maintenance identified in the rule (SSI, TANF, and GA), USCIS considers any other federal, state, and local tribal cash assistance for income maintenance (other than tax credits).”(emphasis added).
 Because the COVID relief money is being considered a tax credit, USCIS should not take this into account in their public benefit analysis.

 Debit Cards Sent to Parents-Pandemic School Meal Replacement